-The new threshold is inspired by a recent amendment to the German merger control system.
+The value of transaction threshold was inspired by a similar piece of legislation in Germany.
 It aims to cover in particular mergers in the digital economy involving successful start-ups which do not (yet) generate revenues exceeding the traditional turnover-based thresholds (and therefore would 'escape' merger control scrutiny).
-While this is the aim, the new threshold applies to all industries.
+While this is the aim, the transation value threshold applies to all industries.

 It is also noted that the threshold set for the value of the transaction is significantly lower than in Germany.
-Therefore from an international perspective, the Austrian merger control is likely to cover transactions which are, for example, still below the German merger control thresholds.
+Therefore from an international perspective, the Austrian merger control covers transactions which are, for example, still below the German merger control thresholds.

-Regarding the terms 'consideration' and 'significant activity in Austria', the official explanatory remarks (travaux preparatoires) are illustrative:
+Regarding the terms 'consideration' and 'significant activity in Austria', the official explanatory remarks (travaux preparatoires) contain some additional guidance:

-• 'consideration' is understood to contain all assets and other services of monetary value (purchase price) which the seller receives from the purchaser in connection with the transaction plus the value of possible liabilities which the purchaser takes over

-• the 'significant activity in Austria' criterion shall, according to the explanatory remarks, already be fulfilled where a site of the undertaking to be acquired is situated in Austria; if the target has no physical presence in Austria, the criterion can still be met.
+'consideration' is understood to contain all assets and other services of monetary value (purchase price) which the seller receives from the purchaser in connection with the transaction plus the value of possible liabilities which the purchaser takes over the 'significant activity in Austria' criterion shall, according to the explanatory remarks, already be fulfilled where a site of the undertaking to be acquired is situated in Austria; if the target has no physical presence in Austria, the criterion can still be met.
 For the digital industry, the explanatory remarks mention number of monthly active users or the number of unique visits as re relevant to ascertain an Austrian nexus.